abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: String
 - **Description**: the file name generated when running "wannier90 -pp ..." command
 - **Default**: seedname.nnkp

+### wannier_method

+- **Type**: Integer
+- **Description**: Only available on LCAO basis, using different methods to generate "\*.mmn" file and "\*.amn" file.
+  - 1: Calculated using the LCOA-in-PW method, the calculation accuracy can be improved by increasing `ecutwfc` to maintain consistency with the pw basis set results.
+  - 2: The overlap between atomic orbitals is calculated using grid integration.
+The radial grid points are generated using the Gauss-Legendre method, while the spherical grid points are generated using the Lebedev-Laikov method.
+- **Default**: 1

 ### wannier_spin